 I’ve spotted a handful of surprise engagements in front of this fountain through the years, plus more elopements than I can count!

-First-Time Visitor Tip: Forsyth Park was also featured in the movie “Midnight in the Garden of Good and Evil”, which is based on John Berendt’s book by the same name.
+First-Time Visitor Tip: Forsyth Park was also featured in the movie “Midnight in the Garden of Good and Evil“, which is based on John Berendt’s book by the same name.
 If you haven’t read it yet, I highly suggest reading it before your trip!
-The book is a hundred times better than the movie.
-(No exaggeration.)
+The book is so much better than the movie.

 A Brief History of Forsyth Park

 In 1841, the park only consisted of 10 acres of land and was known as Hodgson Park.
 (That explains why the beautiful Georgia Historical Society building facing the park is called Hodgson Hall.)

 It was conceived by scientist and American diplomat William Brown Hodgson.